Douthat State Park

 In order to enjoy your visit to the park, please be prepared for what nature has to offer.
 The park has bears, please follow the guidelines here to avoid dangerous interactions.
 Be prepared for weather and check the forecast in advance: hot temperatures - keep hydrated and avoid strenuous activities in the hottest part of the day; cold temperatures - dress appropriately and reduce exposed skin.
 Watch for temperature changes as the day progresses and dress in layers as appropriate.
 The park is home to rattlesnakes and copperheads in addition to non-venomous snakes.
 Stay on trails, watch where you walk.
 Ticks and other insects can range from irritating to dangerous.
 Stay on trails, use a strong repellent, and reduce the exposure of skin.
 Follow these guidelines for tick prevention.

-Access to Green Pastures is currently open.
+Access to Green Pastures is closed until May 1.

 Please review the Virginia State Parks Know Before You Go information before you visit.